 Population growth and development, both commercial and residential, have increased over the years and have resulted in the destruction or fragmentation of thousands of acres of quality habitat to the extent that they no longer provide their original function to the basin.

 Habitats along the rivers (also called riparian corridors) have been paved over and once-protected wetlands have been turned into storm drainage units or filled in for development.
 The basin lost approximately 500,000 acres of wetlands between 1992 and 2001, and it is highly likely that even more wetlands have been lost or impacted in the last 8 years.

 These landscape changes allow for more polluted rainwater runoff, flooding, and sedimentation.
 As a result, many of the rivers and streams within the basin have been identified as impaired by the U.S. EPA.

-Invasive species are a global, federal, regional, and local problem that costs the nation an estimated $137 billion every year in control and clean-up costs.
+Invasive species are a global, federal, regional, state, and local problem that costs the nation an estimated $137 billion every year in control and clean-up costs.

 Currently invasive species present within the basin include zebra mussels, purple loosestrife, kudzu, and several other plant and wildlife species.
 Purple loosestrife, while having beautiful purple flowers, diminishes waterfowl habitats, alters wetland functions, and chokes out native plants.

 Zebra mussels have been documented as exacerbating nutrient pollution and algal blooms, since they filter out the good algae and spit out the bad algae more concentrated.